Artist’s Statement

-The Eternal Domicile (2022-2024) series of abstract paintings, titled after the evocative poetry verses by the Serbian poet Desanka Maksimovic, uses the metaphor of fragmentation to communicate the internal conflict stemming from the experience of displacement.
+The Eternal Domicile (2022-2024) series of abstract paintings, titled after the iconic poetry verses by the Serbian poet Desanka Maksimović, uses the metaphor of fragmentation to convey the internal conflict stemming from the loss of connection with one's original homeland and rebuilding a life in a new place.

 “One of the most challenging things contemporary art can do is produce a new language of emotion, a new way of understanding what we’re feeling now and how it is different from before.”